Easy attention: A simple attention mechanism for temporal predictions with transformers: Methods

-One can represent the product $\mathbf{W}_v\mathbf{x}_i$ as a linear combination of the eigenvectors and eigenvalues {($\mathbf{v}_k, \lambda_k$)} of $\mathbf{W}_V$ for unique coefficients $c_{k,j}$.
-For analytical purposes we will express the inner product inside the {$\rm softmax$} operation {in terms of} the trace so one can take advantage of {its} cyclic property:
+For analytical purposes in Fig.~\ref{fig:Evo} we will express the inner product inside the {$\rm softmax$} operation in terms of the trace so it is possible to take advantage of its cyclic property: